 Floor steam cleaners generally cost between $100-$200, depending on whether you’re looking at a carpet cleaner, steam mop, or canister steam cleaner.
-The best floor steam cleaners are some combination of the three.
+The best floor cleaners are some combination of the three.
 Thankfully, these hybrids don’t cost much more than an ordinary steam mop or canister steam cleaner.

 Steam mops are a bit cheaper than a full steam cleaner.
-However, a canister steam cleaning system like the McCullough can cover lots of cleaning needs for the price of one machine.
+However, a canister cleaning system like the McCullough can cover lots of cleaning needs for the price of one machine.
 That can be a smart investment, if you’re going to make good use of it!

 To have a look at steam cleaners for your whole house, check out our guide to the best steam mops!